PferdiWu/hello-wu-python/README.md

 After having made the adjustments, please commit your changes and push them to the cloned repository.

+Hint: Put something like this in your SSH-Config:
+`Host github.com
+    IdentityFile = ~/.ssh/id_rsa.pferdinand`

 In addition, any hints for improving the given code is highly appreciated.
 Please write down your suggestions, e.g. in a new textfile in the repository.